If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 Which brings us to…

-When you choose to adopt a “stray” you’re usually rewarded shortly afterwards with a few puppies, or in this case kittens.
+The modern-day “version” of the Munchkin was accidentally discovered when a Louisiana music teacher named Sandra Hochenedel found and rescued a “stray” Munchkin on the streets in Rayville, Louisana, in 1983.
+(1) Like most times when you choose to adopt a “star,y,” you’re usually rewarded shortly afterward with a few puppies or kittens.
 And wouldn’t you know it, some of those kittens were “Munchkins” too!

 Which brings us…

-To today, where these little guys are causing quite the “stir” in the feline world, and why shouldn’t they?
-After all, no matter what your opinion may be, they are certainly UNIQUE!
+Today, these little guys are causing quite the “stir” in the feline world, and why shouldn’t they?
+After all, no matter your opinion, they are undoubtedly UNIQUE!

 Fortunately…

-This doesn’t seem to be the case with Munchkin cats.
-In fact, the Munchkin cat breed does seem to be a pretty healthy breed overall.
-That said, we’ll be the first to admit that because this breed is so “new” we should probably “refrain” from declaring this breed as a “totally” healthy one for at least a few more decades so that we can get a true idea about the overall health of the breed as a whole.
+Another primary reason why many “purists” have had a difficult time accepting the Munchkin breed as a valid and separate breed is because of concerns that these cats may be prone to suffer from some spinal issues found in other cat breeds with “altered or mutated” genes.
+Fortunately, this doesn’t seem to be the case with Munchkin cats.
+The Munchkin cat breed does seem to be pretty healthy overall.
+That said, we’ll be the first to admit that because this breed is so “new,” we should probably “refrain” from declaring this breed as a “totally” healthy one for at least a few more decades so that we can get an accurate idea about the overall health of the species as a whole.

-The last point we want to make when it comes to deciding what kind of cat you should and shouldn’t adopt.
-You see, while it’s not all that uncommon for someone to spend days if not weeks researching what “kind” of animal they should purchase, few of these same people will spend any time researching where or not they should purchase a pet insurance policy for that same animal.
+The last point we want to make is deciding what kind of cat you should and shouldn’t adopt.
+While it’s not uncommon for someone to spend days, if not weeks, researching what “kind” of animal they should purchase, few of these people will explore where or not they should buy a pet insurance policy for that same animal.

 And while…